 Janey loves the beautiful trees, delicious fruits, and exotic mix of people on the island of Oahu, where her father has come to work at Hickam Airfield.
 But she’s terribly homesick for her friends back in Kansas — especially with all the frightening talk about war and rumors of a Japanese invasion of Hawaii.
 Then, on December 7th, Janey’s worst nightmares come true.
 Japanese bombs and bullets shatter the early morning peace.
 Fleeing with her mother, brother, and Akiko — the girl across the street, who barely speaks to her — Janey is terrified for her father at the airfield.
 During the long, tense hours of worry and fear, Janey must try to find her courage.
 Will the war turn everything upside down?
-Will Janey be scared and lonely forever? [chapter book, grades 4-8]
+Will Janey be scared and lonely forever? [middle grade, ages 9 and up]

 The No-No Boys by Teresa R. Funke

 Based on a true story in the winter of 1943… Fourteen-year-old Tai Shimoda’s family has lost everything.
 Like many other Japanese-Americans at the start of World War II, Tai’s family has been forced to leave their home and move to Tule Lake Relocation Center-a desolate camp surrounded by barbed wire in northern California.
 Though he misses his home in Sacramento, Tai keeps busy at Tule Lake hanging out with friends and training for the judo tournament.
 But as tensions in the camp rise, Tai’s brother, Ben, joins a group that has refused to swear allegiance to the United States.
 They call themselves the No-Nos.
 Tai’s father calls them Disloyals.
 Soon Tai must decide what he believes.
 Will he join his beloved brother and the No-Nos or, like his father, remain true to America? [middle grade, ages 9 and up]